root-project/root/tree/ntuple/v7/doc/specifications.md

 RNTuple envelopes can store records and lists of basic types and other records or lists by means of **frames**.
 Frames can be short (<1GB) or long (>=1GB).
-A Short frame has the following format
+A short frame has the following format

 ```
  0                   1                   2                   3